Front and back of an collectable sold in the UK in 1965 - a "generic

 This unique salmon-pink sleeve was used for singles such as Heart Of Mine, see

 1981.
 Note the colour variations between the sides.
-Information and scans from Hans Seegers and Doug Lilly. |
+Thanks to Hans Seegers and Doug Lilly for information and scans. |

 ![]() Front scan by Hans Seegers |